 7 Signs You Need Methylation Support

-Methylation is also quite sensitive to free radicals, specifically, hydrogen peroxide.
-Hydrogen peroxide is generated by the body during times of infections, mental stress (anxiety), physical stress (overtraining, obesity) and detoxification (via Cytochrome P450 enzymes).
+Methylation is quite sensitive to free radicals, specifically, hydrogen peroxide.
+Hydrogen peroxide is generated by the body during times of infection, mental stress (anxiety), physical stress (overtraining, obesity), and detoxification (via Cytochrome P450 enzymes).
 During these times, our bodies require even more methylation support.

 Here are 7 signs that you may need to up your methylation game:

 Let’s face it, relying on caffeine and sugar is not healthy.
 Even some strong B vitamin formulations can be too much!
-Our Optimal Methylate Chewable is the perfect dose of methyl support to give you that needed edge without putting you over the edge.
+Seeking Health’s Methylate is the perfect dose of methyl support to give you that needed edge without putting you over the edge.†

 Are you one of the estimated 60% of people that has the MTHFR gene mutation?
 Has your lab work shown an elevated level of homocysteine?
-It very well may be that you need methylation support!
+You may need methylation support!†

 Two weeks prior to menses, estrogen levels start rising.
-By supporting methylation, estrogen levels may become more balanced.*
+Supporting methylation can also help to naturally balance your estrogen levels.†

-Falling asleep requires that calming neurotransmitters increase (such as GABA and melatonin) while excitatory ones decrease (such as histamine, dopamine, norepinephrine and epinephrine).
-Methylation is needed to help clear histamine, dopamine, norepinephrine and epinephrine.*
+Falling asleep requires that calming neurotransmitters increase (such as GABA and melatonin).
+At the same time, the production of excitatory neurotransmitters needs to slow down (such as histamine, dopamine, norepinephrine, and epinephrine).
+Methylation is needed to help clear histamine, dopamine, norepinephrine, and epinephrine.†

 The Problem with Methyl Support